2022 PDC World Darts Championship: Format

 All matches were played as single in, double out; requiring the players to score 501 points to win a leg, finishing on either a double or the bullseye.
 Matches were played to set format, with each set being the best of five legs (first to three).
 After a one-year break, the tie-break rule came back into force.
 For all rounds except the first, the final set had to be won by two clear legs, unless the set score went to 5–5, in which case a sudden-death leg was played.
 This year, there was no throw for the bull in any sudden-death legs.

 The matches got longer as the tournament progressed:

 Prize money

 The prize money for the tournament was £2,500,000 in total – the same as the previous year.
 The winner's share was £500,000.

 Qualification

 Qualifiers

 The top 32 from the PDC Order of Merit began the competition in the second round.
 The 32 highest ranked players on the PDC Pro Tour Order of Merit (not already qualified) and 32 qualifiers from around the world began in the first round.

+This was the first time since the 2014 PDC World Darts Championship that Michael van Gerwen would not be seeded for the tournament as the World number 1, with reigning champion Gerwyn Price taking his spot.